kazuumaVII/Weather_mobile_app/README.md

 This is my first project in react native.
 The goal was to create a weather application that looks like Apple's in addition to adding a cursor that will take into account the time of day to display weather information like on google.
 I realized it in parallel with my final project of my school on my free time

-I also had to use redux toolkit for the first time to manage my component states as well as Firebase to be able to store and sync my data

 <div align="center">
   <img  src="https://img.shields.io/badge/Redux-593D88?style=for-the-badge&logo=redux&logoColor=white" />